Blockchain technologies comparison and selection algorithm

 Conclusions

 In conclusion, the solution you would choose should only depend on the business case.
-My simple guide could for choosing your best-fit solution to be expressed in 6 lines of code:
+My simple guide for choosing your best-fit solution to be expressed in 6 lines of code:

 If “from_scratch_development” and “killer_feature”: